2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Triple-Negative Breast Cancer Treatment

-In contrast to hormone receptor (ER/PR)-positive and HER2-positive breast cancers, there are few FDA-approved targeted therapies for triple-negative breast cancer—making this an urgent priority.
+In contrast to HR-positive and HER2-positive breast cancers, there are few FDA-approved targeted therapies for triple-negative breast cancer—making this an urgent priority.

-Triple-negative breast cancer treatment is particularly complicated because there is no obvious drug target, as there is for ER/PR-positive or HER2-positive breast cancer.
-Currently, the standard treatments for TNBC are surgery, chemotherapy, and radiation.
+Triple-negative breast cancer treatment is particularly complicated because there is no obvious drug target, as there is for HR-positive or HER2-positive breast cancer.
+Until recently, surgery, chemotherapy, and radiation were the standard treatments for TNBC.

-But that is changing.
-As we learn more about the biology of this particularly complex form of breast cancer, it is clear that TNBC is not a single disease but a group of breast cancers with distinct molecular and clinicopathological characteristics.
-In fact, TNBC can be classified into several distinct molecular subtypes based on gene expression profiles.
-This has important implications for prognosis and triple-negative breast cancer treatments.
+But this is changing as we learn more about the biology of this particularly complex form of breast cancer.
+Research shows that TNBC is not a single disease but a group of breast cancers with distinct molecular and clinicopathological characteristics.
+In fact, TNBC can be classified into several distinct molecular subsets based on gene expression profiles.
+Identifying specific drivers opens the door to developing novel therapies including immunotherapy, PARP inhibitors, and a newer class of drugs called antibody drug-conjugates (ADCs).
+Recently, the FDA approved the first ADC, sacituzumab govetican/Trodlevy®, for treating metastatic TNBC.
+This expands the arsenal of drugs for TNBC.
+Researchers will continue to build on these findings that have important implications for the disease’s prognosis and for future triple-negative breast cancer treatments.

 The stage at which a triple-negative breast cancer is diagnosed can dictate the treatment plan patients and their doctors choose.